idaholab/moose/framework/doc/content/syntax/Reporters/index.md

 name specified in the parameter will be used.
 To retrieve a Reporter value directly by name use the `getReporterValueByName` method.

+The get methods accept a `ReporterName` object, which is simply the combination of the name of the producing Reporter object and the name of the reporter value.
+It is possible to request a `ReporterName` in the `validParams` function of the consumer.
+For example, in the `validParams` function a parameter with a type of `ReporterName` is specified.

+!listing test/src/reporters/TestReporter.C line=addRequiredParam<ReporterName>("int_reporter"

+Then in the initialization list a reference to the desired value is initialized by supplying the name of the parameter containing the `ReporterValue`.

+!listing test/src/reporters/TestReporter.C line=_int(getReporterValue<int>("int_reporter")

+In the input file, the ReporterName is provide as follows where "a" is the name of the producer Reporter object in the `[Reporters]` block of the input file that is producing data with the name "int", which is the name given to the data within the `declareValue` metho of that object.

+!listing reporters/base/base.i line=int_reporter

 ## Reporter Value Types id=reporter-value-types